Åndalsnes Station

 Åndalsnes Station (Åndalsnes stasjon) is a railway station in the town of Åndalsnes, the administrative centre of Rauma Municipality in Møre og Romsdal county, Norway.
-It has been the terminal station of the Rauma Line since the line was extended to Åndalsnes on 30 November 1924.
-The station was designed by Gudmund Hoel and is located on reclaimed land along the Isfjorden.
+It has served as the terminal station of the Rauma Line since the line was extended to Åndalsnes on November 30, 1924.
+The station was designed by Gudmund Hoel and is located on reclaimed land along Isfjorden.
 To get the line to the station, a cutting had to be built.
 In addition to a station building, the station has an engine shed and a bus station; the station building is next to a cruise ship port.
 It serves four passenger trains per day, and has correspondence by bus onwards to the nearby towns of Molde and Ålesund.
 The station is staffed and features a chapel within a retired train carriage.